null

 1. Negotiations Between Manufacturers and Insurers

-According to the New York Times, "The costliness of diabetic test strips is attributed to behind-the-scenes negotiations between manufacturers and insurers, resulting in inflated sticker prices for uninsured individuals and those with high deductibles."
-This highlights the impact of the healthcare supply chain dynamics on the retail pricing of test strips, a critical factor often overlooked by consumers.
+According to the New York Times, “The costliness of diabetic test strips is attributed to behind-the-scenes negotiations between manufacturers and insurers, resulting in inflated sticker prices for uninsured individuals and those with high deductibles.”
+This highlights the impact of healthcare supply chain dynamics on the retail pricing of test strips, a critical factor often overlooked by consumers.

 2. Research and Development Costs